>

 Transparency is key.
 Be upfront about shipping costs, delivery times, and any potential delays.
 If issues arise, own up to them and make it right.
 Honesty and reliability go a long way in fostering long-term customer relationships.

-Managing inventory and fulfillment
+Managing Inventory and Fulfillment

 Inventory management is a juggling act: keeping track of stock levels, coordinating with suppliers, and quickly getting orders out the door.
 As you scale your ecommerce business, it only gets more complex.